 With early diagnosis and treatment, it is possible to manage CLL-related anemia.

 Treatment options include blood transfusions and ESAs.
-A doctor will evaluate a suitable treatment plan according to the person’s age, medical history, and other ongoing cancer therapies.
+A doctor will evaluate a suitable treatment plan based on the person’s age, medical history, and other ongoing cancer therapies.